Managed file transfer, actually managed

 Systems exchanging files: Channels

 Event-driven routing between companies.
-Files arrive from S3, HTTPS uploads, email or an on-premise folder and are delivered to FTP, SFTP, webhooks, inboxes or another on-premise folder — automatically, with retries and deduplication.
+Files arrive from S3, HTTPS uploads, email, an on-premise folder, or a scheduled pull from FTP, SFTP or cloud storage (S3-compatible, GCS, Azure) and are delivered to FTP, SFTP, webhooks, inboxes or another on-premise folder — automatically, with retries and deduplication.
 Invite partners onto either end of a channel; each party runs its own side.

 Your customers pick where their files go